 Android devices don’t always allow you to open every file type you might be emailed or download.
 The same goes for compressing a file or group of files.
-Depending on what the file is, this might be a big inconvenience.
+Depending on what the file is, this may be a big inconvenience.
 Some file managers let you compress or decompress zip files, but what happens if there is a rar or 7z file you need to open?
-ZArchiver is a great option for compressing and extracting files on an Android.
+ZArchiver lets you compress and extract files on Android, even if your file manager won’t.

 Like many desktop apps, you can choose the settings of the archive.
 You can add a password, choose the level of compression and even split the archive into multiple volumes.

-Decompressing a file is just as straightforward.
-When there is a file emailed to you or otherwise downloaded to your Android device, you have a few options.
+The decompress process is just as simple when you want to extract files on Android.
+When there is a file emailed to you or otherwise downloaded to your Android device, you have a few different options.
 The first option is to view the contents of the compressed archive.

 If you want to extract all of them, there are other options.
-You can Extract here, this will empty the contents into the main folder.
-You can Extract to ./<Archive name>/, this will create a new folder and extract all of the files into it.
+You can Extract here, which will empty the contents into the main folder.
+You can Extract to “./<Archive name>/” This will create a new folder and extract all of the files into it.
 This is usually a great option.

 This is a list showing all of the compatible file types you can compress, view and decompress.
-If you notice, there are a lot of not so commonly accessible files on an Android.
+If you notice, there are many not-so-commonly-accessible files on an Android.

 Create archive: 7z (7zip), zip, bzip2 (bz2), gzip (gz), XZ, tar

 Decompress archive types: 7z (7zip), zip, rar, bzip2, gzip, XZ, iso, tar, arj, cab, lzh, lha, lzma, xar, tgz, tbz, Z, deb, rpm, zipx, mtz

 View contents: 7z (7zip), zip, rar, bzip2, gzip, XZ, iso, tar, arj, cab, lzh, lha, lzma, xar, tgz, tbz, Z, deb, rpm, zipx, mtz